-Small business feel, big company performance: hallmarks of Old Forge Builders, Inc.
+Small business feel, big company performance: Old Forge Builders, Inc.

-As a 37-year-old construction company, Old Forge Builders, Inc. (OFB), is making a name for itself in the building of day care facilities while also in the midst of looking to expand operations from New Jersey and the Philadelphia area into southern New Jersey and southeastern Pennsylvania.
+As a 38-year-old construction company, Old Forge Builders, Inc. (OFB), is making a name for itself in the building of commercial facilities while also looking to expand operations from New Jersey and the Philadelphia area into southern New Jersey and southeastern Pennsylvania.

 Established in 1983 by OFB President Dave Pape, the company started out working on residential projects, but has transitioned over the years as an industry leader in turnkey commercial construction services, including site improvements, ground-up new construction, tenant fit-outs and renovations.

 “Our expertise ranges from the construction of office buildings, restaurants, retail centers, self-storage facilities and car washes to a large presence in the day care facilities world,” says OFB Chief Operating Officer Nick Pape.
 “We can also provide seamless project management from initial conceptual phases to project closeout.
 Our company is closely involved in the building process from beginning to end.
 Starting with land acquisition and approvals all the way to project delivery and occupation, the OFB team’s broad spectrum of construction experience allows us to take on any project and deliver a quality product each time.”

 Nick joined his father, Dave, about seven years ago at the Millstone-based company.
 Most of the projects OFB does are new ground-up projects with site work included, Nick says.
 While most of the projects are turnkey in the $1 million to $10 million range, OFB does projects up to $20 million.
 In spite of the growth, Nick says the company leadership considers the firm a small- to medium-sized company.
 “We give every client the attention and focus of a smaller builder, but have the ability to perform like a larger company,” Nick says.